Installation

 - Run

-to start the Telegram monitoring service - Follow the interactive setup prompts
+gswarmto start the Telegram monitoring service - Follow the interactive setup prompts

 - Check out the Getting Started guide for detailed usage instructions